1962 Detroit Lions season

-on Thanksgiving Day in Week 11 denied defending champion Green Bay the NFL's first true perfect season.
+on Thanksgiving Day in week 11 denied defending champion Green Bay the NFL's first true perfect season.
 The Lions were up 26–0 in the fourth quarter before Green Bay scored two touchdowns; the Packers had won the first meeting 9–7 in the mud in Green Bay with a late field goal on October 7.

+After the season, defensive coordinator Don Shula left to become the head coach for the Baltimore Colts, a position he would hold for seven years.